All Episodes

 And I got to thinking about it.

-Uh the gang culture was part of the discussion leading up to it.
+Gang culture was part of the discussion leading up to it.

-Uh, and just a whole discussion of where the country was going.
+And just a whole discussion of where the country was going.

 In fact, let me find it.

-And it's by somebody named Margie O'Marrow.
+And it's by somebody named Margie O'Maro.

 What you think about the midterms is wrong.

-And her this is a liberal pollster.
+And this is a liberal pollster.

 And is it she or is she quoting somebody?

-I don't want to get there.
+I don't want to get to the, maybe her.

-The purpose of this piece is to yeah, the demographics matter, but what everybody forgets is that the message has to be there, otherwise the demographics won't matter.
+The purpose of this piece is to say, yeah, the demographics matter, but what everybody forgets is that the message has to be there, otherwise the demographics won't matter.

 We only need to look at Republicans' systematic vote suppression efforts to know that they agree.